 This side-fill monitor provides well-balanced sound and more coherent performance.
 With this, you get accurate, consistent coverage, minimal sound distortion, and optimum acoustics.

 One thing to love about this portable loudspeaker is the rugged composite structure with an ergonomic design for maximum user comfort.
 It has three sturdy handles so you can carry it wherever it is needed for church services.
+These are powered speakers, which means that they have an amplifier built-in to the design.

 Then a fantastic feature here is its Bluetooth-powered connectivity.
 Bluetooth helps you take control of the sounds by connecting to your other gadgets’ multimedia library.